Email FacebookTwitterMenu burgerClose thin

 SmartAsset: CFP vs. CMA Designations for Financial Advisors

-A CFP is a more commonly sought-after designation for personal financial decisions.
+A CFP® is a more commonly sought-after designation for personal financial decisions.
 But a CMA’s insights can guide businesses and organizations to make the most tax-efficient choices.
 So, take the time to consider your needs before searching for the right financial advisor.

 Financial Advisor Tips

 • A financial advisor could help you build a portfolio to support your financial future.
-Finding one doesn’t SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding one doesn’t SmartAsset’s free tool matches you with financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • CPWA and CFP are just two out of many certifications that a financial advisor can hold.
 Here are 10 common financial certifications.